OSINT: A weapon against counterfeit drugsputri

 This is where Open Source Intelligence (OSINT) comes in.
 This intelligence method can explore various sources of information, including web niches, social media posts, digital advertisements, cookies, and even search history to obtain accurate information about individuals or entities associated with the circulation of counterfeit drugs.

-Among the various OSINT methods that can be used for monitoring, there are two methods that are most often used to investigate information about counterfeit drugs and other commodities which are traded online—marketplace and social media monitoring.
+Among the various OSINT methods that can be used for monitoring, there are two methods that are most often used to investigate information about counterfeit drugs and other commodities that are traded online—marketplace and social media monitoring.

 (a) Marketplace monitoring